 When you have a toaster oven at home, it's like having a miniature conventional oven on your countertop, but it cooks food faster and uses less energy.
 A full-size oven can take up to 30 minutes to preheat to 350 degrees Fahrenheit, whereas some of the toaster ovens we tested took less than four minutes to heat.

 Toaster ovens are a convenient, budget-friendly alternative to full-size ovens – especially when you have a small kitchen, or no kitchen at all (case in point: affordable apartments in New York).
 The best toaster ovens are easy to use and maintain, hold large portions of food, offer preset cooking functions, and have safe designs.
 They have an average lifespan of five years.
-For more information about upgrading your unit or purchasing one for the first time, read our articles on toaster ovens.
 If you're interested in replacing your big oven, check out our reviews on gas ovens, electric ovens and double wall ovens.

 The size, functions and even color of toaster ovens vary.
 With so many selections, you can find an oven that fits on your countertop and helps you create delicious food using minimal energy.
 If you simply want a device to toast bread, you should check out our toaster review site.

 Your toaster oven should have an intuitive design that allows you to adjust the temperature and racks to fit the food you are making.
 The best toaster ovens have preset buttons that automatically adjust the temperature and timer for popular food items like pizza, toast, bagels and cookies.
 While size is a determining factor, you want a toaster oven that has the capacity to cook a chicken but is compact enough to sit on your counter without taking up too much space.
 You also have to be careful where you put your toaster oven and avoid placing it under cabinets, as it emits high temperatures.